 IR35 was set to come into forace as of April 2020, this has however been pushed back unti April 2021.

 IR35 is a set of complex rules that affect an individual’s tax and National Insurance Contributions (NICs) if he or she is contracted to work for an intermediary.
 Its stated aim is to prevent workers using limited companies, through which they effectively work as employees, without paying the relevant tax.

 From April 2021, eligible large and medium-sized organisations engaging contractors through intermediary companies will be responsible for assessing the employment status of those contractors.
 Under the new rules, where workers are engaged through their own companies, the responsibility to apply IR35, and to pay any associated tax and National Insurance contributions, will fall to the private company, agency or other third party paying the worker’s company.
 See our IR35 blog on this subject for further details.

 Employee Information and Consultation – 6 April 2020

 A new Law lowering the threshold for employers required to set up Employee Information and Consultation arrangements from 10% of employees to 2%.

 1 January 2021 – New Immigration Scheme

 The new immigration scheme comes into force for all applicants regardless of their nationality.

 We appreciate that this needs a full understanding of your business and how it will apply.
 We are here to help you identify and understand the impact on your business of these latest Employment Law updates.
 Please feel free to contact us for advice and support.
 You can also read our articles on How Brexit will Impact Health and Safety and how to Get HR Ready for Brexit.
 We can help you make sense of it all and take the appropriate actions to ensure you are compliant with the latest updates to the law.
-Request a conversation.
+Request a conversation with Park City.